LuchoLeonel/100-solidity-questions/solidity-questions.md

 24. What is an access list transaction?
-An access list transaction (or EIP-2930 transaction) is transaction that has a list of addresses and storage keys that it plans to access.
+An access list transaction (or EIP-2930 transaction) is a transaction that has a list of addresses and storage keys that it plans to access.

 The Berlin hard fork raised the “cold” cost of account access opcodes (such as BALANCE, all CALL(s), and EXT*) to 2600 and raised the “cold” cost of state access opcode (SLOAD) from 800 to 2100 while lowering the “warm” cost for both to 100.

-An EIP-2930 transaction is carried out the same way as any other transaction, except that the cold storage cost is paid upfront with a discount, rather during the execution of the SLOAD operation.
-It does not require any modifications to the Solidity code and is purely specified client-side.
+An EIP-2930 transaction is carried out the same way as any other transaction, except that the cold storage cost is paid upfront with a discount, so that during the actual execution only the warm access is paid.
+This is a quick way to save up to 200 gas per storage slot.
+Access lists don’t provide any benefit for transactions that only access one smart contract and have only benefits for cross contract calls.

-The fee prepays the cold access of the storage slot so that during the actual execution, only the warm fee is paid.
 When the storage keys are known in advance, Ethereum node clients can pre-fetch storage values, effectively lowering the computational resource overhead.
 EIP-2930 does not prevent storage access outside the access list; putting an address-storage combination in the access list is not a commitment to use it.
-However, the result would be prepaying the cold storage load for no purpose.
+However, the result would be prepaying the cold storage load for no purpose.x

 25. Why is it necessary to take a snapshot of balances before conducting a governance vote?